Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 TCP also helps manage the speed of communication using a method called flow control.
 It adjusts the amount of data sent based on how much the receiving device can process at one time.
 If the receiver is processing data slowly, TCP slows the sending rate to prevent overload.

 In addition to flow control, TCP uses congestion control to respond to network conditions.
 Network congestion happens when too much data is sent at once, overwhelming routers or links and causing delays or lost packets.
-TCP detects signs of congestion, such as missing acknowledgments or increased delays, and reduces its sending rate to ease pressure on the network.
+TCP detects signs of congestion, such as missing acknowledgments or increased delays, and reduces its sending rate to ease the pressure on the network.
 It then gradually increases the rate again once conditions improve.

 Together, these mechanisms make TCP a reliable, flexible, and self-correcting protocol.
 When you analyze a network capture, you can often tell whether a connection succeeded or failed just by examining how TCP behaved, especially during the handshake.